How to Add Notification for Your Website (Updated)

 The Notification Permission

-First let’s walk through the permission matter.
-Before we are able to show the notification, the users should explicitly allow it.
-There are three permission levels for the Notification: default
+First, let’s walk through the permissions.
+Before a website can show notifications, users must explicitly grant permission.
+There are three permission levels for notifications: default

 , granted

 .
-To check the permission level, we can write the following code in the browser Console:
+To check the current permission level, you can run the following code in the browser console:

 window.Notification.permission